Transport properties of hybrid single-bilayer graphene interfaces in magnetic field: SLG and BLG junction

-The front-most line of the bilayer edge is created by $B_1$ and $A_2$ sites as can be seen in Fig. \ref{SLG-AB-BLG-SLG}.
+{The front-most line of the bilayer edge is created by $B_1$ and $A_2$ sites, as shown in Fig. \ref{SLG-BLG-SLG}}.
 Note that ZZ1 is aligned to the honeycomb lattice's zigzag direction.
 Then we use the continuity of wavefunctions to obtain at $x=0$

 and at $x=d$

 where we have set $Z_{1}=\sqrt{2}k_{y}\ell_{B}$ and $Z_{2}=\sqrt{2}(\frac{d}{\ell_B}+k_y \ell_B)$.